tylermilner/cookiecutter-ios-swiftui/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository
 2. Configure and install the dependencies: `pipenv install --dev`
-3. Make sure the tests pass on your machine: `./run-tests.sh`
+3. Make sure the tests pass on your machine: `make test`
 4. Create a new branch: `git checkout -b my-branch-name`
 5. Make your change, add tests, and make sure the tests still pass
 6. Do one final check to ensure all tests, linter, and compilation steps pass:
-   `./run-tests.sh && ./lint.sh`
+   `make test && make lint`
 7. Push to your fork and [submit a pull request][pr]
 8. Pat your self on the back and wait for your pull request to be reviewed and merged.